-Benign Skin Lesions are abnormal growths, tumours, or cysts on your skin that are not cancerous.
+Benign Skin Lesions are abnormal growths, tumors, or cysts on your skin that are not cancerous.
 They do not spread to other parts of your skin or your organs.
 In general, these lesions do not pose a health risk to you.

 Small benign skin lesions are surgically removed under local anesthetic in a minor surgery setting (e.g. surgeons' office).